Luxray5474/Arduino-Hotkeys/README.md

 Next, install the HID-Project library and board defenitions.
 You can find out how [here.](https://github.com/NicoHood/HID/wiki)

 **NOTE: When uploading the sketches to your board, please upload 'Arduino-Hotkeys-IO' to the *IO MCU, a.k.a. the 328/328p*, and 'Arduino-Hotkeys-USB' to the *USB MCU, a.k.a. the 16u2*.
-It will not work if you do not uplaod it correctly!**
+It will not work if you do not upload it correctly!**